docknetwork/react-native-sdk/docs/cloud-wallet.md

 ### Step 2: Generate Wallet Key and Mnemonic

-Next, we generate key and mnemonic for interacting with the cloud wallet.
+Next, we generate a key and mnemonic for interacting with the cloud wallet.
 Use the same Cloud Wallet key across multiple devices to access the same documents.
 These keys are used to encrypt, decrypt, and locate documents in the EDV.

 ```ts
 import {generateCloudWalletMasterKey} from '@docknetwork/wallet-sdk-core/lib/cloud-wallet';